CsatiZoltan/t8code-wiki/Step-5---Store-element-data.md

 <img src="https://github.com/holke/t8code/wiki/pictures/tutorials/Step5_volume_clip_threshold.png" height="350">
 </p>

-In `Paraviev` we can now display the volumes of the elements and work with them.
+In `Paraview` we can now display the volumes of the elements and work with them.